danyel-ii/cubeless_/contract_details.md

    - 20% to `poolTreasury` (placeholder for pool logic)

 The split is a direct ETH transfer.
 Token purchases and pool creation are not yet implemented on-chain.
+If any receiver reverts during the split, the mint reverts and no partial transfers occur.

 ## Royalty Logic